pymor/pymor/README.md

 -------

-Should you have any questions regarding pyMOR or wish to contribute, do not hestitate to contact us via our development mailing list:
+Should you have any questions regarding pyMOR or wish to contribute, do not hesitate to contact us via our development mailing list:

 <http://listserv.uni-muenster.de/mailman/listinfo/pymor-dev>